Gill-man: The Creature Walks Among Us

-After living for a short while in a Florida river, the Gill-man is found again, and after a vicious struggle, is accidentally immolated.
-The Gill-man's injuries are so severe that his scales and gills fall off, forcing his captors to perform surgery on him to prevent suffocation.
+In The Creature Walks Among Us, after living for a short while in a Florida river, the Gill-man is found again, and after a vicious struggle is accidentally immolated.
+The Gill-man's injuries are so severe that his scales and gills have been burned away, forcing his captors to perform surgery on him to prevent suffocation.
 X-rays on the creature show that he has begun developing a land animal's lung structure, so a tracheotomy is performed, opening an air passage to the lungs, transforming the Gill-man into an air-breathing, nearly human animal.
 Dressing him in a suit made of sail cloth, the Gill-man is taken to a California estate, where he is imprisoned within an electric fence.
-Though they initially try to integrate the Gill-man into human society, one of its captors frames it for a murder, and the Gill-man ultimately escapes into the ocean.
+Though they initially try to integrate the Gill-man into human society, one of its captors frames it for a murder.
+The Gill-man escapes, kills the real murderer (although severely wounded by gun shots), and ultimately returns to an ocean he can no longer exist in.

 Cancelled remake

 Producer Gary Ross said in March 2007 that the Gill-man's origin would be reinvented, with him being the result of a pharmaceutical corporation polluting the Amazon.
 In 2009, however, the proposed director, Breck Eisner, dropped out of the project.
-As of 2024, the proposed remake has not been made.
+As of 2024, the proposed remake has not been made nor greenlit.

 Reboot

 Creature from the Black Lagoon was one of many films featuring the Universal monsters that would have received a reboot as a part of Universal Pictures' Dark Universe.
 The series would have brought Universal's monsters into a modern-day setting, beginning with The Mummy (2017).
 The Creature from the Black Lagoon had a story written by Jeff Pinkner and a script written by Will Beall.
 The Mummy alludes to the existence of the Gill-man when Nick Morton meets Dr. Henry Jekyll at Prodigium's base in London and one of the objects has the Gill-man's hand in it.
-However, Universal scrapped the Dark Universe to focus on individual films instead with The Invisible Man.
-It's unknown whether the reboot is going forward.
+However, Universal cancelled preproduction that had begun on Bride of Frankenstein which was to be the next film in the franchise, and postponed all plans for the Dark Universe slate of films.

 In literature

+Creature from the Black Lagoon (1954 novelization)

+Pulp fiction writer John Russell Fearn wrote a novelization of the Creature from the Black Lagoon screenplay under the pen name "Vargo Statten", which was originally published in the United Kingdom in 1954 by Dragon Publications Limited and then re-printed in 2011 in the United States by Dreamhaven Books (ISBN 1-892-05812-X).

+Creature from the Black Lagoon (1981)

+A "kids-friendly" adaptation by Ian Thorne of the screenplay and of the screenplays of the two sequels was published in 1981 by MCA Publishing (ISBN 0-89686-190-2).